Del-Tango/EWSC-EWalletCreditClock-ServerCore/README.md

     * The EW motto is Pay Only When You're On The Clock, and not when you're off it.
       (Still working on this one, seems kind of a mouthful to me)

-    * Initially was a way for a hacker with money on his mind to take it easy and relax doing what he loved to do, now its all mainstream, man.
-(Hopefully)

     * The client can orphan sessions by requesting a new session token with an old client id.
 (I know, I know, but its a fun fact to me)